CCHS COVID-19 FAQ Sheet

 Healthy Pet Clinics

-April and May Healthy Pet Clinics have been cancelled.
-June Healthy Pet Clinics are set to go as scheduled.
+April and May Healthy Pet Clinics have been canceled.
+June Healthy Pet Clinics are currently set to go on as scheduled.
 Please watch the Healthy Pet Clinics web page and the Chautauqua County Humane Society Facebook Page for updates.

 Pennies 4 Paws

 Pennies 4 Paws will continue as scheduled through April 30th.
-A great number of businesses hosting Pennies 4 Paws containers have been affected by COVID-19.
-We are grateful to those essential businesses that are still participating in this important fundraising effort.
-If you have any questions or need any assistance regarding Pennies 4 Paws or any other CCHS fundraising effort, please email firstname.lastname@example.org.
+We are grateful to those essential businesses that are still able to participate in this important fundraising effort.
+If you have any questions or need any assistance regarding Pennies 4 Paws or any other CCHS fundraising, please email firstname.lastname@example.org.